Prachimirkute/React-Food-app/README.md

 ## React-Food-app  Application

-A simple application to fetch and display information about a food and add Favorites and remove Favorites options .[Run Project]( https://foodapplink.vercel.app/)
+A simple React-based application that retrieves and displays food information, allowing users to add and remove favorites, and also features a 'Change Theme' button for personalized interface customization .[Run Project]( https://foodapplink.vercel.app/)

 ## Technologies Used